 There’s even a large scale replica of a Roman ship in the central gallery, with walkways that allow you to move around the vessel, peer down into the hold and see the cargo of amphorae (storage jars).

 A vessel very like this one sank off Villajoyosa port in the 1st century AD.
-Named the Bou Ferrer after the divers who discovered it, the ship is one of the most important finds of its kind in the entire Mediterranean.
+Named the Bou Ferrer after the divers who discovered it, the ship is the most important find of its kind in the entire Mediterranean.
 More info about the Bou Ferrer here.
 See my blog on the ancient history of Villajoyosa/La Vila Joiosa here.

 Explanations are generally in Spanish, Valenciano and English.
 There are plenty of other finds on show from all along the Alicante coastline, including settlements of pre-Roman Iberian peoples and the Visigoths who followed the Romans.

 The MARQ is on Plaza Dr. Gómez Ulla, round the back of Alicante’s castle.
 It also runs seasonal exhibitions, most recently on the Maya civilisation of central America.

 Go by tram and get off at the stop MARQ-Castillo.
 Entry is only €3; probably the best three euros you’ll spend in Alicante.